Oakland County Safe and Fun Halloween

-Halloween in Oakland County MI is a great time of year to let the creativity go wild, and when decorating for this fun and family-oriented holiday, it really wouldn’t be complete without a jack-o’-lantern or two!
+Oakland County Safe and Fun Halloween is a great time of year to let the creativity go wild, and when decorating for this fun and family-oriented holiday, it really wouldn’t be complete without a jack-o’-lantern or two!
 While carving pumpkins is the traditional way to create a jack-o’-lantern, if you have young children or kids who want to create jack-o’-lanterns without adult supervision, then it can be a dangerous and risky craft idea.
 You would be surprised at the number of kids, and even parents, who end up in emergency rooms each year from pumpkin carving related accidents.
 So to prevent this from happening to your family, here are some safe carving tips and alternatives to keep little fingers safe!

 Alternatives To Carving

 While carving a jack-o’-lantern is the traditional way, more and more people are choosing to paint their pumpkins as a safe and kid-friendly alternative to pumpkin carving.
 The easiest method is to use stencils similar to ones that you would use in carving, and simply paint the image in black paint rather than cutting it out.
 This can include things like simple faces, or more complicated images such as a silhouette of a witch flying on a broom or even a skeleton.
 You can also get really creative with this idea and use other colors!
 Try painting an entire pumpkin silver or gold, or even just let the kids go crazy and create a one-of-a-kind pumpkin masterpiece.